Ryan Ciminelli: 2020 season

 Ciminelli’s best performance during the 2020 season came at the PBA Oklahoma Open, where he qualified as the top seed for the finals but lost the championship match to Sean Rash.

 On July 6, 2020, Ciminelli announced that he was retiring from full-time competition on the PBA Tour to further pursue his career in construction management, stating he accepted a position as a commercial masonry project manager.
 Ryan noted he would honor his 2020 PBA League team commitment, and will still compete in limited PBA events as his schedule permits.
 "Hopefully, I'm not done winning on Tour," he added, "I'll just have fewer opportunities to do so."

 2021 season

 Exactly one year after announcing his retirement from full-time PBA Tour competition, Ciminelli announced he would return to full-time touring status, stating, "Thanks to my wonder woman boss of a wife killing it in her field, I am able to get back to bowling."

 2022 season

 Ciminelli struggled through the 2022 PBA Tour season, cashing only four times in 12 events.

 2023 season

 Ciminelli won the 2023 PBA League Elias Cup team title with the Waco Wonders, and was named league MVP.
 As the team's anchor bowler (bowling the fifth and tenth frames), he struck on 23 of his 33 shots during the event.

+2025

+Ciminelli ranked #21 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.